Wheels (magazine): History

-It was announced in September 2010 that Bill Thomas, former deputy editor of BBC Top Gear Magazine in the UK, would take over as editor in November 2010.
+It was announced in September 2010 that Bill Thomas, former deputy editor of Top Gear magazine in the UK, would take over as editor in November 2010.

+In September 2012, it was included in the acquisition of Australian Consolidated Press's magazines by Bauer Media.

-In October 2012, it was announced that former Top Gear Australia magazine editor Stephen Corby was to become editor of Wheels, replacing Bill Thomas.
+October 2012 brought the announcement that former Top Gear Australia magazine editor Stephen Corby was to become editor of Wheels, replacing Bill Thomas.

-For the October 2013 issue, Ben Oliver drove a Volvo S60 Polestar from Melbourne to Sydney along the Hume Highway, and Wheels launched the "Raise the limit, lower the toll" petition to raise the speed limit to 130 km/h, as it is in the Northern Territory.
-The campaign has since received lots of media coverage and acclamation among Australian motoring enthusiasts.
+For the October 2013 issue, Ben Oliver drove a Volvo S60 from Melbourne to Sydney along the Hume Highway, and Wheels launched the "Raise the limit, lower the toll" petition to raise the speed limit to 130km/h, as it is in the Northern Territory.
+The stunt received criticism from law enforcement agencies.

 Glenn Butler was the publication’s editor from 2014 through 2016.

-He was replaced by Alex Inwood, former deputy editor of the magazine, who was appointed editor of Wheels in March 2017.
+In March 2017, Butler was replaced by deputy editor Alex Inwood.

 In the February 2018 issue, the magazine was redesigned with new fonts, thicker paper, a cleaner style and appearance and a greater emphasis on hero photography.

-In the October 2020 issue, the publication’s editor, Alex Inwood, left the magazine.
-His replacement was former Motor editor, Dylan Campbell.

-In 2020, Wheels was acquired by Are Media, the successor to Bauer Media Australia.
+In 2020, Wheels was included in the acquisition of Bauer Media's Australian assets by Are Media.

+From November 2020, it was confirmed that former Motor editor Dylan Campbell would serve as the new Wheels editor.

-From June 2022, the former editor of Motor, Andy Enright, was appointed as editor of Wheels.
+June 2022 saw another change at the helm, with the shuttering of Motor magazine leading to its editor Andy Enright taking over as editor of Wheels magazine.

 From June 2023, Wheels magazine celebrated its 70th anniversary with a trilogy of monthly issues themed around Past, Present and Future.

-According to Roy Morgan, Wheels' 70th year saw an increase in circulation of 40.8% to reach 290,000 readers.
+According to Roy Morgan, Wheels magazine's 70th year saw an increase in circulation of 40.8% to reach 290,000 readers.